danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 #### Small memory footprint

-Apart from being optimized for low memory usage, RIOT tries very hard to be as modular as possible so unused features don't use up precious RAM or flash.
+Apart from being optimized for low memory usage, RIOT is modular so unused features don't use up precious RAM or flash.
 Almost all features are provided as optional modules that have to be enabled explicitly at compile time.
-A minimal RIOT configuration starts at around
-<2KiB flash and <1.5KiB RAM (including stack space for one thread and ISRs).
+A minimal RIOT configuration starts at around <2KiB flash and <1.5KiB RAM (including stack space for one thread and ISRs).

 Starting from there, the memory usage depends on the enabled features: